-Our assessment showed in a spatially explicit way the great uncertainties associated 10 with potential SOC stock changes globally.
+Our assessment showed, in a spatially explicit way, the great uncertainties associated with potential global SOC stock changes.
 Changes of SOC had a high certainty only in a few locations.
 In general, the strength of changes did not correlate with the certainty of changes.
 Therefore, conclusions about local and global changes would differ depending on what level of certainty one accepts for accounting changes.
 This aspect has been considered only via ensemble runs of models but not within models so far.
-15 Assessments of uncertainties within models could direct future research.
-The fertilization effect of CO2 on NPP in the long-term and its variation at the global scale is one of the major uncertainties.
-Global maps of current SOC stocks are derived from soil surveys dating as far back as the 1920s and complete information for C-rich soils comes from few soil profiles.
+Assessments of uncertainties within models could direct future research.
+The fertilization effect of CO2 on NPP in the long term and its variation at the global scale is one of the major uncertainties.
+Global maps of current SOC stocks are derived from soil surveys dating as far back as the 1920s and complete information for soils rich in SOC comes from few soil profiles.
 Up-to-date records of up-to-date location, extent, and water table variation of wetlands at the global scale are incomplete.
 The same holds for permafrost and the active layer.
-Monitoring of these variables are crucial for decomposition models, assessments of global SOC stocks, and certainty of changes.
+Monitoring of these variables is crucial for decomposition models, assessments of global SOC stocks, and certainty of changes.

-The Supplement related to this article is available online at doi:10.5194/soild-1-363-2014-supplement.
+The Supplement related to this article is available online at doi:10.5194/soil-1-367-2015-supplement.